takalkartejas/learning_cpp/README.md

 # learning_cpp
 #### This repository is for learning the object oriented part of cpp
+#### Most of the explaination is given inside of the programs comments themselves

 ### Theory:
 * Errors- compile time – run time error